w3c/openscreenprotocol/datachannel.md

 1. To start a presentation, the controller sends a message to the display on the control channel with the presentation ID and URL of the initial presentation connection.
-2. Receiver spawns a Data Channel on the same RTC connection as the control channel, with a unique session ID generated as the label.
+2. The receiver spawns a Data Channel on the same RTC connection as the control channel, with a unique session ID generated as the label.
-3. Controller gets a reply on the control channel with the presentation ID, URL, and session ID to confirm success (or report an error).
+3. The controller gets a reply on the control channel with the presentation ID, URL, and session ID to confirm success (or report an error).

 ## Presentation Resumption